Department of Justice is now the Department of Communities and Justice. Find out more >

 Look for bank statements, passbooks, debit cards and credit card statements.
 Write to financial institutions to find out the balance of the deceased's accounts.

-For more information about fees, go to the search fees section of the NSW Land Registry Services website.
+For more information about fees, go to Land Title Fees on the NSW LRS website.

 A title search will show you whether the deceased owned the property in their own name or with another person as 'joint tenants' or 'tenants in common'.

 The title search will also give you information about whether the property is mortgaged with a bank or financial institution.
-If the property is mortgaged, the Certificate of Title (also called 'title deeds') will be kept by the bank.
-If the property is not mortgaged, you will have to search for the original Certificate of Title.
 You can start by checking the deceased's home, make enquiries with the deceased's former solicitor or local solicitors in the area or check if it is held by the bank in safe custody.

 If the deceased owned a car, motorcycle, caravan or trailer, you must find out the registration details and insurance policies.